Dam release notification service

 In December 2016 as part of continuous improvements to the dam release notification service, we established a new subscriber group called Mid Brisbane River Irrigators.
 Subscribers to this group will receive two specific types of notifications before flood releases commence from Wivenhoe Dam.

-Learn more about the specific notifications for Mid Brisbane River Irrigators group
+Learn more about the specific notifications for the Mid Brisbane River Irrigators group

 For Somerset Dam, we have introduced some notifications when we make operational releases from Somerset into Wivenhoe Dam.